crabcode/fixed_str/README.md

-# Fixed String
+# fixed_string

-Fixed String is a Rust crate that provides a fixed–length, null–padded UTF‑8 string type.
+`fixed_string` is a Rust crate that provides a fixed–length, null–padded UTF‑8 string type.
 The type, `FixedStr<N>`, stores exactly N bytes and is designed to handle both safe UTF‑8 truncation and constant contexts (via a separate constructor).

 ## Features